Triglidae: Characteristics

-Triglidae gurnards have mouths which are either terminal or positioned slightly below the snout, which has its tip normally having paired rostral projections, frequently armed with spines, and these create the impression of a 2 lobed snout when seen from above.
+Triglidae gurnards have mouths which are either terminal or positioned slightly below the snout, which has its tip normally having paired rostral projections, frequently armed with spines, and these create the impression of a bilobed snout when seen from above.
 There are no barbels on the head and the preorbital bones typically project forward.
-The lower 3 rays of the pectoral fins are enlarged and free of the fin membrane.
+The lower three rays of the pectoral fins are enlarged and free of the fin membrane.
 They have two separate dorsal fins, the first having between 7 and 11 spines while the second has 10 to 23 soft rays.
 The anal fin may not have any spines or it can have a single spine and 11 to 23 soft rays.
 The head is bony and resemble a casque.
 There are 9 or 10 branched rays in the caudal fin.
 The smallest species is the spotwing gurnard (Lepidotrigla spiloptera) which reaches a maximum total length of 10 cm while the largest is the tub gurnard (Chelidonichthys lucerna) which has a maximum published total length of 75.1 cm.

 Most species are around 30 to 40 cm in length with the females typically being larger than the males.
 They have an unusually solid skull, and many species also possess armored plates on their bodies.
 Another distinctive feature is the presence of a "drumming muscle" that makes sounds by beating against the swim bladder.
 The length of the swim bladder has a negative correlation to gonadal development.
 A sexual dimorphism of swim bladder size is created due to the negative correlation being stronger in females then in males.

 Sea robins have three "walking rays" on each side of their body.
 They are derived from the supportive structures in the pectoral fins, called fin-rays.
 During development, the fin-rays separate from the rest of the pectoral fin, developing into walking rays.
 These walking rays have specialized muscle divisions and unique anatomy that differ from typical fin-rays to allow them to be used as supportive structures during underwater locomotion.
 These walking rays have been shown to be used for locomotion as well as prey detection on the seafloor via chemoreception ("tasting") highly sensitive to the amino acids prevalent in some marine invertebrates.